Cod-e-Codes/test-repo/README.md

 > For production deployments:
 > - Change the default admin key (`changeme`) to a secure value.
 > - Use `wss://` for secure WebSocket connections.
-> - Ensure firewall rules allow your chosen port (default: 9090).
+> - Ensure firewall rules allow your chosen port (default: 8080).
 > - Consider a reverse proxy (e.g., nginx) for added security.
+> - **Network Security**: If exposing to public IP, use TLS/HTTPS or VPN protection
+> - **Access Control**: Restrict server access to trusted networks when possible

 ---